IreneKilgannon/Computer-Infrastructure/README.md

 <img src="img/error.png" alt="drawing" width="700"/>

-In addition to the script permissions there are workflow permissions settings within GitHub itself.
+In addition to the script permissions, there are workflow permissions settings within GitHub.
 In the Settings tab in the repository, navigate to Actions and then select General.
 Changing the Workflow permissions to Read and write permissions allowed the script to run.
-The GitHub [documentation on managing github actions settings for a repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-select-actions-and-reusable-workflows-to-run) was used to solve this issue.
+The GitHub [documentation on managing GitHub Actions settings for a repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-select-actions-and-reusable-workflows-to-run) was used to solve this issue.

 ![Actions permissions](img/permissions.png)